 |Colour of leaf spot||Light brown to black spots with yellow halo||Dark brown to black spots|

-There are certain environmental and chemical factors that favour the disease incidence of tikka disease which includes:
+Some environmental and chemical factors favour the incidence of tikka disease in groundnuts, which include:

 - Prolonged low temperature